JoelLigma/Predicting-Consumer-Purchase-Behavior-with-Python/README.md

 - The Random Forest Classifier showed a predictive accuracy of 96.19%
 - The Neural Network Classifier showed a predictive accuracy of 94.04%
-- The **XBGoost** Classifier showed a predictive accuracy of **96.51%** Based on these results, we selected XGBoost as the final classifiaction prediction model with which we managed to predict our target customers with approximately 88.65% accuracy.
+- The **XBGoost** Classifier showed a predictive accuracy of **96.51%**

+Based on these results, we selected XGBoost as the final classifiaction prediction model with which we managed to predict our target customers with 96.51% accuracy.

 ## Recommendations